ellaidevs/ecommerce-product-react/README.md

 ### Deployment

-Deployment have been confiqured to perform continuous deployment from staging(git branch)
+Deployment have been confiqured to perform continuous deployment from staging(git branch) using netlify

 ## Available Scripts